Seraphtai/LWGUI/README.md

 ///    - Currently only 8 bits are supported.
 ///    - Property Type must be 'Integer', not 'Int'.
 ///
-/// group: father group name (Default: none)
+/// group: parent group name (Default: none)
 /// bitDescription 7-0: Description of each Bit.
 (Default: none)
 /// Target Property Type: Integer public BitMaskDrawer() : this(string.Empty, null) { }